The Spiritual Centre.co.uk

 Grape Seed (Vitis vinifera)

-Red vine leaves are gathered in early autumn once they have turned crimson.
-The leaves are dried in shade and later steeped in freshly boiled water to create a strong infusion.
-Taken warm, the infusion is traditionally used to support venous circulation and reduce stagnation.
+Red vine leaves are gathered in early autumn once they have deepened in colour, then carefully dried for storage.
+The dried leaves are steeped in freshly boiled water to create a strong infusion, traditionally taken warm to support venous return and reduce pooling in the limbs.

-Grape seeds may be dried and ground into powder or taken as a prepared extract to strengthen vessel walls from within.
+Grape seeds may be dried and ground into powder or taken as a prepared extract to strengthen blood vessels and capillaries from within.
 The two may be used separately or in sequence depending on the nature of the imbalance.

-Leaves and seeds should be dried fully before storage and kept in airtight containers away from moisture and light.
+All plant material should be thoroughly dried before storage and kept in airtight containers away from heat, light, and moisture.

 Ingredients: